siyul-park/uniflow/README.md

 ```shell
 make build
 ```

 ```shell
 ls /dist
 uniflow
 ```

-And run a test to see if it's working properly.
+Run a test to see if it's working properly.

 ```shell
 make test